-Pre-development costs include, but are not limited to, soft costs for activities such as construction or project plans, specifications and estimates including but not limited to: planning, engineering, architectural, and other design work, environmental impact reports and assessments, appraisals, legal expenses, and necessary easements.
+Pre-development costs include, but are not limited to, community engagement costs to support project readiness; soft costs for activities such as construction or project plans; specifications and estimates including but not limited to: planning, engineering, architectural, and other design work; environmental impact reports and assessments; appraisals; legal expenses; and necessary easements.
 These may account for up to ten percent (10%) of Implementation Grant proposals, and there is no limitation for Planning or Project Development Grant proposals.